 Music Service

 Recommendation: The committee recommends the Board approves the purchase of Satellite Music service to improve the music experience in the clubhouse.
 The recommended service is Sirius XM.
-Comcast does not offer a music service option for commercial customers
+Comcast does not offer a music service option for commercial customers.

 Smart Thermostats